-The same faucet is now available at
+The same Signet faucet is now available at

-followed bt tx_out.script
+followed by tx_out.script

 in hex encoded as ASCII - example for tb1pfees9rn5nz